Daaanieell/UI-Research-WS-2/README.md

 #### Step 5.3: Weapon Grid

-The weapon grid is a grid with weapons which an NPC can equip.
+The weapon grid displays all the weapons an NPC can equip.

 It currently lacks:
 1. The ability to load weapons into the grid (use the given WeaponLoader script)